happner/happner/docs/walkthrough/getting-started.md

 [&#9650;](#)

 This script is called after successfull login with the connected client.
-It subscribes to `metrics/*` and accordingly buildg graphs into the browser.
+It subscribes to `metrics/*` and accordingly builds graphs into the browser.

 Content of `./node_modules/master/app/client.js`